5 Key Pharmacy Technician Duties You Can Expect on the Job

 According to Barthels, managing inventory might include performing regularly scheduled inventory counts on specific medications, stocking inventory and checking for expired medications.
 This process keeps the pharmacy stocked and prevents potentially disastrous issues with out-of-date drugs.

 As you’ve already seen, pharmacy technicians are vital to maintaining an organized, effective and safe pharmaceutical practice.
 In addition to all of the duties mentioned above, some pharmacy technicians take on expanded roles as they gain experience and progress in their careers.

 “Some pharmacy technicians get promoted to pharmacy technician supervisor, overseeing and managing the other pharmacy technicians,” Barthels says.

-Additionally, pharm techs may become specialized in a specific areas such as compounding.
+Additionally, pharm techs may become specialized in a specific area such as compounding.
 Many of these advanced duties will depend heavily on the setting you work in as well as state laws and regulations.

 Now that you have a better understanding of pharmacy technician duties and responsibilities, could you picture yourself in this profession?
 If so, you’re ready to take the next step.

 Learn more about the path ahead of you in our article, “Your Prescription for How to Become a Pharmacy Technician.”